 South Australia's Strategic Plan is comprised of 100 targets.
 These targets are specific and measurable and enable us to measure our progress towards achieving the Plan's visions and goals.

 Each target is reported on through this section of the website.
 Data has been updated as at December 2017.

 South Australia leads the nation in timely decisions of development applications through to 2020

-Since the publication of the 2012 Progress Report updated data for this target’s key measure is not available, as at 15 April 2015.
-Updated data will be published when it is available.
-The data above and the comments below are from the 2012 Progress Report.
+Since the publication of the 2012 Progress Report updated data for this target’s key measure is not available.

 Department of Planning, Transport and Infrastructure